Exercises to build a wide, strong and muscular back

 Mid back: Building thickness and pulling power

 Movements such as seated cable rows, dumbbell rows, and T-bar rows primarily engage the mid-back.
-These exercises build muscle density and improve strength in horizontal pulling patterns, which are important for both aesthetics and functional strength.
+These mid-back exercises build muscle density and improve strength in horizontal pulling patterns, which are important for both aesthetics and functional strength.

 Lower back: Supporting spinal strength and stability

-Exercises like back extensions, Romanian deadlifts, and good mornings focus on the lower back muscles that maintain posture and control during compound lifts.
+Lower-back exercises like back extensions, Romanian deadlifts, and good mornings focus on the lower back muscles that maintain posture and control during compound lifts.
 A strong lower back enhances overall performance and reduces the risk of injury, especially in movements involving the hips and core.

 Train your back with dumbbells, barbells, cables or no equipment at all